MBHallgren/MINTyper/README.md

     * [Standard usage](#standard-options)

 # Introduction
-MINTGraft is a tools designed to quickly a distance matrix from a set of input sequencing reads.
+MINTyper is a tools designed to quickly a distance matrix from a set of input sequencing reads.
 It can take both short read Illumina sequences and long read Oxford Nanopore sequences.

 # Requirements